 Policy riders: Customize your coverage to stretch the value of your policy.

 Just as you might tailor your clothes to get the just-right fit, policy riders enable you to customize your life insurance coverage and create a policy designed specifically to address your needs.
-Riders are only available through the purchase of a policy, and of course you would want to have a demonstrated need for life insurance before considering an optional rider.
+Riders are only available through the purchase of a policy, and

 A rider is separate from the basic policy and provides additional benefits, usually at an added cost, although some are automatically included.
 Depending on the policy you choose, there are several riders available that can provide a wide range of benefits to help you meet your short- and long-term goals.
 Policy riders also provide you with the flexibility to meet your changing needs, and can grow along with you and your family.